HarshikaV/CarbonSenseAI/README.md

 # CarbonSense AI

-CarbonSense is a tool that estimates the carbon and water impact of AI workloads.
+CarbonSense is a tool that estimates the carbon and water impact of AI workloads and suggests ways to make them more efficient.

 ## Overview
 We built this at the NVIDIA Agents for Impact Hackathon (SJSU), where our team placed 1st out of 100+ teams.
 The goal was to make it easier to understand how much environmental impact different AI workloads have, and what you can do to reduce it.